2026-04-26·13 min read

 The CRA creates a specific enforcement risk for software manufacturers using US-incorporated cloud infrastructure that is worth addressing directly in compliance planning.

 The compliance documentation risk: CRA technical documentation includes software architecture documentation, threat modelling records, and vulnerability scanning results.
-If this documentation is stored on US-incorporated infrastructure, a parallel CLOUD Act demand during an Art.36 investigation could expose compliance documentation to US federal review before the EU MSA review concludes.
-For manufacturers in sensitive sectors (critical infrastructure, defence-adjacent applications), this creates a dual-jurisdiction complication that Art.36's investigation timeline — 30 to 60 days — does not accommodate.
+If this documentation is stored on US-incorporated infrastructure, a parallel CLOUD Act demand during an MSA investigation could expose compliance documentation to US federal review before the EU MSA review concludes.
+For manufacturers in sensitive sectors (critical infrastructure, defence-adjacent applications), this creates a dual-jurisdiction complication that the market surveillance investigation timeline — 30 to 60 days — does not accommodate.

 Python CRAPenaltyRiskCalculator